A Virtuous Woman – Developing a Titus 2 Discipleship Ministry From Proverbs 31 Woman

 - She is one tough lady!

-We so often think of how a Christian woman should conduct herself but this chapter of Proverbs wasn’t written about a Christian woman.
-They did not exist at that time!
-A virtuous woman was referring to a Jewish wife and mother.
+We so often think of how Christian women should conduct themselves but this chapter of Proverbs wasn’t written about a Christian woman.
+We have to remember that Christian women did not exist at that time!
+This was referring to a Jewish wife and loving mother.

-I point this out for one reason; Judaism is a matriarchal society.
+I point this out for one reason; Judaism is actually a matriarchal society.

 Becoming a Titus 2 Woman – Recognizing Being Different Doesn’t Mean “Less Than”